 Family Sports and Fitness are a great way to spend time together.
 A 2018 study has found that fathers who exercise raise healthier children – even into adulthood.
-Why not find fun ways to set that good example.
+Why not find fun ways to set that good examples of healthy lifestyles, get moving with the entire family and have some fun together.
+Bonus, you avoid childcare expenses when you workout together.
 We keep a running list (haha punny) of events that have been submitted to us here.

 If you have a sporting event you would like to share, please keep in mind our parameters and mission.
 Events must be something that can be participated in as a family and it must be a stand-alone event with no long-term commitment.
 Please feel free to email Joy with your submissions

 The Story Adventure Trail at Big Marine Park Reserve is currently featuring Black is a Rainbow Color by Angela Joy.
 (If you enjoy the book and want to own it, you can support both Family Fun Twin Cities and the independent bookstore of your choice by purchasing through our link.)

 Want to work on batting skills before the outdoor baseball season begins?
 We’ve collected a list of Twin Cities Batting Cages.

 May Special Events & Fun Ideas

 May 5, 2022: Bike Rodeo